 In 2020, for one unforgettable night in Melbourne, that will change.

-The MSO and Conductor Laureate Sir Andrew Davis present Mahler’s Symphony of a Thousand, for its first Australian performance in a decade.
+The MSO and Conductor Laureate Sir Andrew Davis present Mahler’s Symphony of a Thousand, for the first performance of its kind – with 1000 performers – in a decade.

 This monumental symphony is a once-in-a-generation experience for concertgoers, bringing together one thousand performers to realise the colour and intensity of music once described as too beautiful to bear.